8 Lantern Festivals That’ll Brighten Your Life

 • Where: Chiang Mai, Thailand

-The Yi Peng Festival is celebrated across northern Thailand, but the biggest ceremony takes place in Chiang Mai each year.
+The Yi Peng Festival is celebrated across northern Thailand; the biggest ceremony takes place in Chiang Mai.
 It’s believed that by sending the Buddha an offering into the sky, a person’s spirit can be cleansed and their misfortunes eased.

-During the event, which occurs on the “full moon day” during the second month of Lanna lunar calendar (the 12th month of the Thai lunar calendar), thousands of rice paper lanterns called khom loi are released into the sky.
-The religiously significant lantern ceremony used to be for monks’ participation only, but today tourists can attend by purchasing highly coveted entry tickets, most of which are sold through authorized tourism agencies and typically cost up to $300.
+During the event—which occurs the day of the full moon during the second month of the Lanna lunar calendar (12th month of the Thai lunar calendar)—thousands of rice paper lanterns called khom loy are released into the sky.
+The religiously significant lantern ceremony used to be for monks’ participation only, but today tourists can attend by purchasing highly coveted entry tickets, most of which are sold through authorized tourism agencies and start from around $140 up to $460.

-Monks in orange robes holding large floating lanterns in Thailand
+15 monks in orange robes holding large floating lanterns in Thailand at night beside water, in which they are reflected

 Loi Krathong celebrations, which coincide with the Yi Peng Festival in northern Thailand, take place more broadly across Thailand.